Wiener Film

-Wiener Film (German; plural: Wiener Filme; literally, "Viennese film") is an Austrian film genre, consisting of a combination of comedy, romance and melodrama in a historical setting, mostly, and typically, the Vienna of the late 19th and early 20th centuries.
-The Wiener Film genre was in production between the 1920s and the 1950s, with the 1930s as its high period.
+Wiener Film (German; Plural: Wiener Filme; literally, "Viennese film") is an Austrian film genre, consisting of a combination of comedy, romance and melodrama in a historical setting, mostly, and typically, the Vienna of the late 19th and early 20th centuries.
+The Wiener Film genre was in production between the 1920s and the 1950s, with the 1930s as its peak period.

 Definition

 These films are always set in the past, and achieve a high emotional impact by their oscillation between extreme emotional states, between hope and suffering, for example, or pleasure and loss.
 Most of them are set in the Vienna of the late 19th and early 20th centuries, when as the capital of the multiracial monarchy of the Austro-Hungarian Empire it had its greatest social and cultural significance.
 The protagonists belong to a variety of social classes, which adds to the interest of the relationships between them.
 The concepts of honour and morality of the period are often of great significance in the development of the plots.
 The Wiener Film is almost always happy, life-affirming and relaxed.
 Music and song feature prominently, either in the form of orchestral and musical scenes or as interpolated songs by the characters.
 Humour often arises from misunderstandings, mistaken identity, misadventures and the resultant efforts to restore order, with often farcical consequences.

 Dramaturgically the Wiener Film generally contains several principal characters and several more subsidiary characters, all of whom recur frequently throughout the film as the action develops.
 They do not always all know each other, but are nevertheless connected by the plots and sub-plots running in parallel.
 The action mostly centres on love affairs great and small, often with elements of the comedy of mistaken identity.
 The films are generally unchallenging in terms of the contemporary socio-political issues and environment (for some rare exceptions see below).